Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 `We use simple versioning: v0.x during development, v1.0 marks the first stable, submission-ready state, and subsequent major changes increment to v2.0, v3.0, etc.`

 `Each chapter has its own detailed changelog for chapter-specific updates.`
+### v1.2. - Artifact II
+- Updated the wireframe after group discussion
+- Changed the mermaid to reflect the changes in the wireframe

 ### v1.1 – Artifact II
 - Added Artifact II: Deciding (SC-5 Route Decision Support)